-The certification program will prepare you to review the structure of the medical record, coding, and documentation guidelines for 1995, 1997, and new E/M guidelines for Office or Other Outpatient Visits in 2021.
-Take the Medical Chart Auditing Assessment to see if you're ready.
+The certification program will prepare you to review the structure of the medical record, coding, and documentation guidelines for 1995, 1997, and includes the new 2021 E/M guidelines for office and other outpatient visits.

 Evaluation and Management (E/M) claims are an ongoing audit risk requiring human oversight.
 Top carrier audit triggers include repeated E/M billing problems with a carrier, failure to follow non-par Medicare rules, higher than normal distribution of E/M levels of care or a single code, failure to routinely collect deductibles and copays, and random selection by private and government carriers.

 The OIG says a coding compliance plan should include regular auditing and monitoring of claims.
 Don’t wait for an audit letter!
 The Certified Medical Chart Auditor-E/M (CMCA-E/M) provides the training needed to minimize risk areas associated with E/M coding and documentation – an important piece of the practice revenue cycle.

 This certification program is ideal for experienced medical office coders with interest, experience, and career aspirations in coding and compliance in an outpatient healthcare setting.

 Jimmie has traveled the country teaching physicians, medical practice administrators and staff about the latest issues in medical practice management.
 Her background includes management of several multi-physician, multispecialty clinics.

 She is aCertified Medical Coder (CMC), Certified Medical Office Manager (CMOM), Certified Medical Insurance Specialist (CMIS), and Certified Medical Chart Auditor E/M (CMCA-E/M).
 Additionally, she has special expertise in the areas of human resource management and patient advocacy.